What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 The Opportunity Ahead

 With SB 447, Georgia is taking aim at the processes that have slowed permitting timelines and slowed development in the state.
-By introducing enforceable deadlines, automatic approval risk, and new public transparency requirements, the law sets a higher standard for how building projects move from application to approval.
+By introducing enforceable deadlines, stronger documentation requirements, expedited legal remedies, and new public transparency obligations, the law sets a higher standard for how building projects move from application to approval.

 For community development teams already operating with limited staff and bandwidth, these changes may feel intimidating.
 They also present an opportunity for municipalities across Georgia to strengthen how timelines are tracked, inspections are managed, and permit activity is communicated.